worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 ```

 We now have everything in place to write the code that will allow us to pull objects with the gravity gun.
 We'll do this in an `onUpdate()` event callback for objects with the "movable" tag.
-Add the following code to the bottom of the `main.js` file :
+Add the following code to the bottom of the `main.js` file:

 ```javascript
 // gravity gun pull and hold